fluree/docs.flur.ee/src/content/0.10.0/docs/start/basic-schema.md

 Make sure that you have a new database.
 You can either create a new database through the [user interface](/docs/getting-started/user-interface#account-page), through the API for the [downloadable version](/api/downlaoded-endpoints/downloaded-examples#-new-db), or through the API for the [hosted version](/api/hosted-endpoints/hosted-examples#-api-action-new-database).

 A database name is comprised of a network name followed by the database name `network/db`.
-Both the network name and the database name must begin with a lowercase letter, and then can include as many `[a-z0-9-]` characters as needed.
+Both the network name and the database name can only included lowercase characters, numbers, and dashes - `[a-z0-9-]`.

-The full regex for a network or database name is: `^[a-z][a-z0-9-]*$`.
 This ensures cross-platform file and URL-compatibility.

 ### Overview